-A recent survey by Entelechy Associates indicates that while interest in DaaS is growing, no more than 2% of IT organizations are currently committed to adopting DaaS by 2014.
-While DaaS technology is rapidly maturing, the same cannot always be said for the service offerings themselves.
-The problem is not necessarily with individual DaaS products, but with service providers’ interpretations of how these products should be measured.
+Only 2% of IT shops are committed to adopting DaaS by 2014.
+While DaaS technology is maturing, the same cannot be said for the service offerings themselves.

 Thames Water have signed up to give a sizable part of its desktop infrastructure management to services built on Desktone’s VDI stack hosted and maintained by Molten Technologies.
 Thames Water is the UK’s largest water and sewerage company, serving one of the world’s largest conurbations.
 Is this a significant landmark for Desktop As-A-Service (DaaS) provision?
 The utility sector is very focused on costs, tends to be studiously following the curve rather than forging fast into uncharted waters.
 DaaS, for some, is still interesting concept, but has the perception of risk.

 Podio offers a service that can be readily set-up, customised and deployed: with little IT knowledge – or IT service interaction.
 You create a workspace, you add applications to that workspace, you invite members of your team (regardless of the fact that your team may extend beyond your organisation) and you start working. if there were more Software as a Service (SaaS) offerings such as Podio available, would they negate the need for Desktop as a Service (DaaS)?
 Podio is likely a game changing environment for collaboration environments, but the rise of such services is likely to have a far wider impact in providing desktop services.